Course Coordinator:Jane Frank (jfrank@usc.edu.au) School:School of Business and Creative Industries

 Please note: Course information, including specific information of recommended readings, learning activities, resources, weekly readings, etc. are available on the course Canvas site– Please log in as soon as possible.

 Online students will need to attend a weekly Zoom workshop via computer or device with a working camera and microphone.
+This course is highly collaborative.
+Online and on campus students are expected to attend weekly workshops.
 This course is not suitable for asynchronous learning.

 Academic integrity is the ethical standard of university participation.
 It ensures that students graduate as a result of proving they are competent in their discipline.
 This is integral in maintaining the value of academic qualifications.
 Each industry has expectations and standards of the skills and knowledge within that discipline and these are reflected in assessment.